mybay/mybay/README.md

 MyBay is a cross-platform local Pirate Bay "website".

-It can search the most recent known Pirate Bay dump.
+It uses the recent [OpenBay Database Dump](http://openbay.isohunt.to/), generating a local SQLite database and allowing someone to search millions of magnet links using the command line.

 How to Use
 ====